shrujaig14/Meesho-Mall/README.md

 # Meesho Dice Challenge
-We developed an Android app using Augmented Reality (AR) for the -**Meesho Dice Challenge**_.
+We developed an Android app using Augmented Reality (AR) for the **Meesho Dice Challenge**.
 This app was designed to improve the shopping experience as part of the challenge's problem statement.

 Download app in .apk format [Download](App ki link jayegi yaha par, drive par)
 ## Problem Statement: